Darknessking13/Vps-Status-bot/README.md

 VPS Status Bot is a simple Discord bot that provides real-time updates on your VPS (Virtual Private Server) status within your Discord server.
 It fetches and displays information such as CPU usage, RAM usage, disk usage, and uptime.

+#Requirements
+1. os type is lunix
+2. node 16 or greater

 # installation using bash command
 1. just type
 ```bash <(curl -s https://raw.githubusercontent.com/Darknessking13/Vps-Status-bot/main/install.sh)```